Janis Joplin: Early life

-Janis Joplin was born in Port Arthur, Texas, on January 19, 1943, to Dorothy Bonita East (1913–1998), a registrar at a business college, and her husband, Seth Ward Joplin (1910–1987), an engineer at Texaco.
+Janis Lyn Joplin was born in Port Arthur, Texas, on January 19, 1943, to Dorothy Bonita East (1913–1998), a registrar at a business college, and her husband, Seth Ward Joplin (1910–1987), an engineer at Texaco.
 She had two younger siblings, Laura and Michael.
 The family attended First Christian Church of Port Arthur, a church belonging to the Christian Church (Disciples of Christ) denomination.